ericwbailey/ericwbailey.website/source/published/equivalent-experience-can-cut-both-ways.md

 Or maybe it’s like the one time I accidentally tapped an Instagram ad.
 This button press cursed me with a false expression of interest being forever associated with my account.

-It’s pretty unlikely that pressing the button won’t perform a destructive action.
+It’s pretty unlikely that pressing the button will perform a destructive action.
 That said, it’s not impossible.
 Google is a gigantic company and [can’t get it right all the time](https://www.googlenestcommunity.com/t5/Apps-Account/Accidentally-deleted-home/td-p/364950).

 I honestly don’t know what will happen.
 My instructor also didn’t know. **This is also an equivalent experience**, just not a desirable one.